The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

     title: <p>International <em>Trademark</em> protection</p>
     description: >-
       <p><strong>Taking your business overseas? </strong>The TradeMark Factory
-      is a one-stop-shop for your trademarking need no matter where your business takes you.
-Visit the pricing pages to get a
+      is a <strong>one-stop-shop</strong> for your international trademark protection need no matter where your business takes you. </p><p>Visit the pricing pages to get an <strong>instant</strong> <strong>online</strong>
-      <strong>quote</strong> for trademark registration outside Australia or get
+      <strong>quote</strong> for international trademark protection outside
-      in touch and one of our experts will contact you to discuss how we can help.</p>
+      Australia or get in touch and one of our experts will contact you to discuss how we can help.</p>
     button:
       label: Contact Us
       url: /contact/